Gmagon/src.gmagon.com/source/guide/trytomp3/how-can-i-convert-flac-to-mp3.md

 <br>

->As you can see above, with <a href="https://gmagon.com/products/store/trytomp3/" target="_blank">Gmagon TryToMP3 installed</a>, you can easily extrat audio tracks from multiple video files and save them as MP3.
+>As you can see above, with <a href="https://gmagon.com/products/store/trytomp3/" target="_blank">Gmagon TryToMP3 installed</a>, you can easily convert FLAC audio files to MP3 on Mac in a batch.

 <br>
 Also read